TopChiller can design and manufacture all types of chillers for you

 If you need to make your estimations about your Chiller size and your needs, the following formula is certainly for you.

 To analyze a process load, start by evaluating the heat inputs needed for processing material as indicated by:

 - The particular heat of the material being utilized.

-- The pounds of material being processed every hour.
+- The pounds of material are being processed every hour.